2025–26 Penn State Nittany Lions men's ice hockey season: Season

-After the program reached the Frozen Four for the first time in its short history, the Nittany Lions got even better news when Gavin McKenna, the prospective #1 prospect for the 2026 NHL entry draft, announced his commitment to Penn State.
-While PSU wasn't the first team to receive such a highly-touted prospect, they were the first to have one transfer from the Canadian Hockey League as this is the first season in over 50 years where the NCAA allowed former Canadian major-junior players to play varsity ice hockey.
+After the program reached the Frozen Four for the first time, the Nittany Lions obtained the news that Gavin McKenna, the #1 prospect of the 2026 NHL entry draft, committed himself to Penn State University.
+Penn State University were the first to have a hockey player transfer from the Canadian Hockey League in over 50 years, because the NCAA allowed former Canadian major-junior players to play varsity ice hockey.